-SSTI believes the federal government needs an approach to economic development that recognizes and supports states, regions and universities as they encourage economic growth through science, technology and innovation.
+SSTI believes the federal government needs to work with states, regions and universities to strengthen initiatives to create a better future through science, technology, innovation and entrepreneurship.

 How can you help?

 You can support SSTI and the IAC by providing information on your programs, contacting your congressional delegation, and helping to fund the IAC.

 Contact Dan Berglund, SSTI president and CEO, at 614.901.1690 to get involved.